 The Wangary test case showed the greatest sensitivity to meteorological conditions of all the cases considered.
 While the rate of spread appeared to agree well with the observations, small differences in the timings of the wind change made great differences to the predicted fire perimeter.
-Figure 7 shows the simulation using North Shields AWS data, Figure 8 shows the simulation using Coles Point AWS data and Figure 9 shows the simulation using gridded weather model data.
+Figure 7 shows the simulation using North Shields AWS data, Figure 8 shows the simulation using Coles Point AWS data and Figure 9 and Figure 10 shows the simulation using gridded weather model data (raw and one hour adjusted).